MarynasHenba/MarynasHenba/README.md

 - 👋 Hi, I’m Maryna Henba
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React and NodeJS
+- 🌱 I’m currently learning React, Angular and NodeJS
 - 📫 You can contact me by mail marynas67856@gmail.com

 <!---